mdmirah/AI-Coursework-Search.-ML-and-Deep-Learning-/README.md

 ## Overview
 This repository contains my portfolio for **CS 6600 - Artificial Intelligence** coursework.
-I have presented three main topics organized in their respective subfolders as follows:
+I have presented three main assignments organized in their respective subfolders as follows:

 - Search
 - Machine Learning(ML)